Standard Cat Spay/Neuter Pricing

 - Your cat must be 3 lbs/12 weeks of age to be spayed/neutered.

-- For any pet over the age of 8: We REQUIRE pre-surgical blood work.
+- For any pet over the age of 6 we recommend pre-surgical bloodwork.
+We REQUIRE it for any patient over the age of 8.
 The bloodwork to be completed at your full service vet hospital is:

 - A complete blood count (CBC) and chemistry panel (Chem panel).